 Design within the built environment is an explicit articulation of political, social and capital will.
 Every action within the built environment, every building, every idea, is an expression or physical representation of a value system, whether subconscious or conscious.

 Every era has its own ethics and aesthetics.
 Aesthetics are a physical representation of the values of a historical period.
-The early 20th-century design played a decisive role in giving form to modernity and the industrial or ’rational’ ideology of the architectural machine.
-During the 1980s, the reaction to modernity or “post-modern” design was protagonist of a superficial and widespread “aestheticisation” of things in line with the rapidly developing consumer culture, and the built environment became an articulation of consumerism.
+Early-20th-century design played a decisive role in giving form to modernity and the industrial or “rational” ideology of the architectural machine.
+During the 1980s, the reaction to modernity or “postmodern” design was the protagonist of a superficial and widespread “aestheticisation” of things in line with the rapidly developing consumer culture, and the built environment became an articulation of consumerism.
 Postmodernism identified that the built environment is not a coherent, logical or comprehensible “structure” designed by a rational process.
-Their thinking can be summarised as there is no discourse that can accommodate the complexities of man and the city, thus all totalising discourses must be rejected.
+Their thinking can be summarised as: there is no discourse that can accommodate the complexities of man and the city, thus all totalising discourses must be rejected.
 A wholesale anarchy of forms and spaces with an ethical void established itself, a mirror of the increasingly materialist world to which it is the physical representation of.

-Ethics and aesthetics cannot be separated, thus a good design must also be an ethical one.
-Aesthetics moves beyond questions relating to purely visual phenomena in order to include those derived from all facets of human experience A good design is a considered approach to what the object represents, what it embodies, and who or what it is for.
-Why, for instance a building’s form takes the shape it does, not only raises the more conventional aesthetic questions but also questions what purpose or meaning the building serves beyond purely visual stimulation.
-Does the form for instance relate somehow to a social or economic ideal?
+Ethics and aesthetics cannot be separated; thus, good design must also be an ethical one.
+Aesthetics move beyond questions relating to purely visual phenomena in order to include those derived from all facets of human experience.
+A good design is a considered approach to what the object represents, what it embodies, and who or what it is for.
+Why, for instance, a building’s form takes the shape it does, not only raises the more conventional aesthetic questions, but also questions of what purpose or meaning the building serves beyond purely visual stimulation.
+Does the form, for instance, relate somehow to a social or economic ideal?
 And if so, is this ideal something that its inhabitants subscribe to or are even aware of?
 Therefore aesthetic and moral judgements act as a pair.
-Morals are a set of beliefs and practices about how to live a good life, the aesthetical judgement, thus contain’s the ethical dimension which is the conscious reflection on the adequacy of our moral beliefs.
+Morals are a set of beliefs and practices about how to live a good life, the aesthetical judgement thus contains the ethical dimension which is the conscious reflection on the adequacy of our moral beliefs.

-Aesthetics and ceauty are not synonymous.
-Beauty is simply the emphasis of the visual and external appearance of the element in isolation; aesthetics on the other hand links together identity, form and history, politics, culture, ideology and economics.
+Aesthetics and beauty are not synonymous.
+Beauty is simply the emphasis of the visual and external appearance of the element in isolation.
+Aesthetics, on the other hand, links together identity, form and history, politics, culture, ideology and economics.
 To put it another way: “beauty may be one approach to achieving betterment, but it is not a sufficient one” (Spatial Agency).
 Therefore aesthetics takes the urban form and expands it to the broader set of social conditions to which the built environment contributes strongly.
 The theme of aesthetics must be considered seriously: it has become commonplace to view the “aesthetic” dimension as secondary element, to be considered only when the rest has been resolved.
 This leads to the impression of a “contradiction between ethics (with its presumed rigour) and aesthetics (with its presumed frivolity)”.

-An example of an organisation that had a very strong value system and profound effect within Singapore is the Singapore Improvement Trust (1927-1959).
-The Trust emphasised the need to design for people and community rather than just numbers.
+An example of an organisation that had a very strong value system and profound effect within Singapore is the Singapore Improvement Trust (1927–59).
+The Trust emphasised the need to design for people and community, rather than just numbers.

-Good design ethics takes a stand against “the ruthless exploitation of people’s weaknesses for visual and haptic signals”, which much of globalisation engages in.
-For example the glazed box as the sign of high quality living from London, to Abu Dhabi, New York and Singapore.
+Good design ethics take a stand against “the ruthless exploitation of people’s weaknesses for visual and haptic signals”, which much of globalisation engages in.
+For example, the glazed box as the sign of high-quality living from London, to Abu Dhabi, New York and Singapore.
 The marketing of these globalised “icons” have created a myth that these provide a high-quality built environment versus a contemporary interpretation of the vernacular.
 The competition between cities and countries to “out-do” each other in the built form may create fashionable areas of interest, but these ultimately have shelf lives.
-These often do not have the daily joy that simple, humble, and thus resilient places can provide such as popular “hawker centres” and local markets.
+These often do not have the daily joy that simple, humble and thus resilient places can provide, such as popular “hawker centres” and local markets.

 Architecture reinforces its position as the part of the culture industry, which commodifies the built environment into a respectable package according to the intrinsic contours of capital development.
 Architecture has ceased to engage in the discourse of architectural production as an integral part of all other social production.
 Architecture has forgone its role looking at the bigger picture; rather it has moved into the realms of the single object, the single entity, the project.
-Architecture has forgotten, or simply fails to understand that space is constructed out of interrelations and interactions of people, at various levels and of various dispositions and thus must engage these tensions rather than ignore them.
-With the consideration of the wider issues, the motivations of design will be ultimately more resilient in the ever changing world.
-Thus cities will remain identifiable, useful and thus ultimately sustainable in the long term, rather than having to be re-branded and redesigned at frequent intervals.
+Architecture has forgotten or simply fails to understand that space is constructed out of interrelations and interactions of people, at various levels and of various dispositions, and thus must engage these tensions rather than ignore them.
+With the consideration of the wider issues, the motivations of design will be ultimately more resilient in the ever-changing world.
+Thus cities will remain identifiable, useful and ultimately sustainable in the long term, rather than having to be rebranded and redesigned at frequent intervals.